 3. Tasks and language which are covered in class is practical and useful.

-Our goal is to offer a range of Spanish courses in our centre that meets the needs of both non-residents who are looking to study short courses as well as residents who want to improve their language skills while they work or study here.
+Our goal is to offer a range of online and in-person Spanish courses that meets the needs of both non-residents who are looking to study short courses as well as residents who want to improve their language skills while they work or study here.
 We offer:

-1. Intensive courses (32 hours a month in groups of a maximum of 16 students).
+1. Online Intensive courses (32 hours a month in groups of a maximum of 16 students).

 The evaluation procedure, support and teacher development are the same as that which we have established for our English teachers.
 Our English and Spanish teaching staff share a workspace and resources in the school.
 We want to encourage communication and teamwork between them.
 In fact, we have teachers in our team who teach both languages.
 Within our teacher development program we organize mixed events (for example, chats and talks in Spanish or English) about teaching methodology aimed at all teachers, in addition to specific meetings for each team.
 Our team of Spanish teachers meet to discuss topics of specific interest to them (for example, evaluation procedures for our intensive courses, the challenges posed by a monthly sign-up system, and how to teach classes with students of mixed nationalities and cultural backgrounds).